-The expandable list below includes the following state-by-state fact sheets, highlighting how ACA protections and Medicaid and CHIP support and improve children's health:
+The expandable list below includes state fact sheets, highlighting how Medicaid, the Children's Health Insurance Program (CHIP) and Affordable Care Act (ACA) protections work to support and improve children's health.

-State Medicaid and CHIP Snapshots, 2018: Underscores importance of Medicaid in providing coverage for children to help them grow up healthy and thrive (in partnership with Georgetown University Policy Institute Center for Children and Families)
+State Medicaid and CHIP Snapshots, 2019: Underscores importance of Medicaid in providing coverage for children to help them grow up healthy and thrive (in partnership with Georgetown University Policy Institute Center for Children and Families)

 Medicaid Fact Sheets: Explains the importance of Medicaid for children in each state (in partnership with the Children's Hospital Association)